Smoking and Tobacco Use

 Over Time

 Everyday smokers remained the same between the 2013-to-2015 and 2015-to-2017 year bands, at 17% of the reported population, but dropped to 14% for the latest data years.
-The statewide level of everyday smokers stayed steady at 13%.
+The statewide level of everyday smokers stayed steady at 13%, and also dropped to 12%.

-Chewing tobacco users in Erie County fell between the 2012-to-2014 and 2015-to-2017 year bands but jumped to 8% for the latest data years, the highest since current analysis began.
+Chewing tobacco users in Erie County fell between the 2012-to-2014 and 2015-to-2017 year bands but jumped to 8% for the latest data years, it reached to the highest analysis between 2017-2019.
+It then decreased and according to the latest data year it is at 4%.
 The statewide level of chewing tobacco users remained for the reported population, at 4%.

 A note to the limited scope of these variables' trends: according to the PA Department of Health, "In 2011, a new weighting methodology was adopted along with the inclusion of cell phones in the survey.
 Due to this change, statistics for years prior to 2011 should not be compared to statistics from 2011 to present."